The most prominent projects and initiatives of the Saudi Health Council:

 We Walk Together Platform:

-An initiative aimed at enhancing institutional loyalty between the council and the employee on its occasions; To create a sense of belonging, initiative and appreciation
+An initiative aimed at enhancing institutional loyalty between the council and the employee on its occasions; To create a sense of belonging, initiative and appreciation.

 Nafakhr Platform: